Goju-ryu Karate-do Federation

-Performed by: Sensei David Lambert.
+Performed by: Sensei Tetsuji Nakamura.
 Created by Chojun Miyagi Sensei in 1940 for introduction into the school system and to help make the average person stronger.
 Literally translated as 'to destory' it is a power Kata designed to help you combine and create power and speed for your punches, kicks, blocks and moving.

 Performed by: Sensei Morio Higaonna Created at the same time of Gekisai dai Ichi it also translates as 'to destroy' part 2.
 This Kata introduces and develops Tora guchi (tiger mouth block) and Neko ashi dachi (Cat stance) which is a common feature of higher level Kata.
 It also introduces open hand techniques.
 This Kata has since been refined to feature the Kiai point on the reverse punches.